 Dry mouth is not a normal part of aging.
 If you have a dry mouth all or most of the time, it can be uncomfortable and can lead to serious health problems.
-If you think you have dry mouth, see your dentist or doctor, there are things you can do to get relief.
+If you think you have dry mouth, see your dentist or doctor.
+There are things you can do to get relief.

-- Dry mouth can be a sign of certain diseases or conditions, such as Sjogren's syndrome
+- Dry mouth can be a sign of certain diseases or conditions, such as Sjogren's syndrome.

-- Dry mouth can cause difficulties in tasting, chewing, swallowing, and speaking
+- Dry mouth can cause difficulties in tasting, chewing, swallowing, and speaking.

-- Dry mouth can increase your chance of developing dental decay and other mouth infections
+- Dry mouth can increase your chance of developing dental decay and other mouth infections.

-- Dry mouth can be caused by certain drugs or medical treatments
+- Dry mouth can be caused by certain drugs or medical treatments.

 Saliva does more than keep the mouth wet:

-- It helps digest food
+- Saliva helps digest food.

-- It protects teeth from decay
+- It protects teeth from decay.

-- It prevents infection by controlling bacteria and fungi in the mouth
+- It prevents infection by controlling bacteria and fungi in the mouth.

-- It makes it possible for you to chew and swallow
+- It makes it possible for you to chew and swallow.

-- a sticky, dry feeling in the mouth
+- sticky, dry feeling in the mouth

 - trouble chewing, swallowing, tasting, or speaking

-- a burning feeling in the mouth
+- burning feeling in the mouth

-- a dry feeling in the throat
+- dry feeling in the throat

 - cracked lips

-- a dry, tough tongue
+- dry, tough tongue